sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 ### Unconstrained optimisation

 Let's go back to basic optimisation (high school mathematics).
 Whenever you had to optimise (minimise or maximise) a function, you were doing unconstrained optimisation.
-To determine the maximum or minimum of a certain function, we should take the derivative of that function w.r.t. the decision variable $x$ and equate it to zero (necessary condition for optimality).
+To determine the maximum or minimum of a certain function, we should take the derivative of that function with respect to (w.r.t.) the decision variable $x$ and equate it to zero (necessary condition for optimality).
 Then we take the second order derivative to see if it is a minimum or maximum (sufficient condition).
 If there are multiple variables, we take partial derivatives.

 \begin{align}
     \min f(x) & \rightarrow & \frac{\partial f(x)}{\partial x} =  0 \quad \text{(necessary condition)} \\